BJP would do "surgical strike" to send away Rohingyas, Pakistanis- Telangana BJP prez | Politics

 He wanted to know how many Pakistanis are there in the old city and asked if Home Minister Amit Shah was weak.
 He also said he will not allow any Pakistani to live in Hyderabad.

 Owaisi further alleged that BJPs intention was to create enmity among people (through such statements).
-But, they will not succeed in their intentions, he added.PTI SJR VVK GDKBN WELCOME GDKBN WELCOME
+But, they will not succeed in their intentions, he said.

+Kumar, who responded to Rama Rao's remarks, said a "surgical strike" is inevitable on illegal infiltrators.
+It is "day-dreaming" by the TRS to win the election with the votes of illegal infiltrators, he claimed.

+The surgical strike would not only be on the foreign traitors but also on the "looters, corruption and family ownership in Telangana", besides the "loot of thousands of crores in contracts" and others, he added..

 ALSO READ